 When you buy a Stock Basket, you are actually buying the Stocks or the ETFs present in the Stock Basket.
 It might sound similar to Mutual Funds but it is not.

-When a Mutual Fund buys or sell any stock from their portfolio the tax burden is not carried by the Mutual Fund Unitholders but when a Stock Basket is re-balanced, the tax burden that comes with the re-balancing falls on the portfolio owner.
+When a Mutual Fund buys or sells any stock from its portfolio, the tax burden is not carried by the Mutual Fund unitholders, but when a Stock Basket is re-balanced, the tax burden that comes with the re-balancing falls on the portfolio owner.
 We will talk more about this disadvantage of Stock Basket later.

 How many Smallcase Stock Baskets are there?

 There are 38 Stock Baskets in Smallcase as of writing this Smallcase Review.
 These 38 Smallcase Stock Baskets are divided into 8 main categories.
-Smallcase keeps on adding new baskets and make new categories on a regular interval.
+Smallcase keeps on adding new baskets and new categories at a regular interval.

 Different Categories in Smallcase

-- Smart Beta – The baskets on this category are mainly for passive investors.
-The Stock Baskets in the Smart Beta category mostly consists of well established Large Cap companies.
+- Smart Beta – The baskets in this category are mainly for passive investors.
+The Stock Baskets in the Smart Beta category mostly consist of well established Large Cap companies.
 This category aims to provide a market-beating return at low risk.

 - ETF Smallcase – As the name suggests, Stock Baskets in this category are made out of ETFs or Exchange Traded Funds.
 The baskets are more geared towards general market investing.
 As the cost of each ETF Unit is low so does the baskets in this category.